codaptai/codapt-template-tsr/.codapt/docs/global.md

 Use `lucide-react` version `^0.510.0` for icons.

 ⁠Use your own judgment and taste when the design direction is ambiguous.
 Aim for quality on par with great well-known products.
 Follow atomic design principles (small, reusable components).

+At runtime, there will be an auto-generated `routeTree.gen.ts`.
+You can assume that this will be generated correctly; feel free to import from it.